 - Marc Chagall, etc.

-In order to get to the Arts Center, there is an escalator inside the Cascade, equal to the length of the complex, providing a good opportunity for those who don’t love climbing the stairs or are just unable to.
+In order to get to the Arts Center, there is an escalator inside the Cascade, equal to the length of the complex, providing a commode means of reaching to the top for those who don’t love climbing the stairs or are simply unable.